EOSIO/vt-blockchain-bootcamp-starter/README.md

 * Install Node.js: https://nodejs.org/en/

-The DApp and eosio will occupy the ports 3000, 8888 and 9876.
+The web app and eosio will occupy the ports 3000, 8888 and 9876.
 Make sure nothing else is already running on these ports.

 Clone the repository:
 ```sh